-Guidelines: Students selecting this course must have successfully completed French 2.
+Guidelines: Students appropriate for this course have successfully completed French 2 or received a teacher recommendation.

-OFFERED BASED ON ENROLLMENT NUMBERS

-1 5 4 1 1 FRENCH 5

-L5411 HONORS GRADES 11-12 1 CREDIT
+1 5 4 1 1 FRENCH 4 L5411 HONORS GRADES 11-12 1 CREDIT

-French 5 Honors is a continuation of French 4 Honors.
+French 4 Honors is a continuation of French 3 Honors.
 It is an accelerated course designed to enable students to work toward level appropriate proficiency in the target language by participating in the four major areas of language acquisition: listening, speaking, reading, and writing.
 The course content will include the study of vocabulary and grammatical structures as well as Francophone cultures.
 The aforementioned skills of language acquisition and course content are assessed on a regular basis.
-The French 5 curriculum is aligned to the Massachusetts Foreign Language Framework and the ACTFL Global Benchmarks (American Council of Teachers of a Foreign Language) for Intermediate level: high.
+The French 4 curriculum is aligned to the Massachusetts Foreign Language Framework and the ACTFL Global Benchmarks (American Council of Teachers of a Foreign Language) for Intermediate level: high.